 Several weeks ago, while trying to take a selfie, I noticed a new wrinkle in the oddest of places – my cleavage.

 Where before my skin had not creased, now I had a defined, additional line that led from the inner curve of my left breast and up across my breastbone.
 I poked it.
 I squinted at it.
 I tried moving my boob.
 But it was there.
 Staring at me, this new wrinkle.
+You can Check This Out for more about the medical spa.

 “If you wore these, it’s time for an eye cream.
 Call me.”

 My eye twitched, but I kept scrolling.
-But that meme proliferated, and multiplied, as memes are known to do – soon I saw it a half dozen times on Facebook, sometimes with only one pair of jeans, sometimes with a pair of early 90s style sandals, all targeting women in my age demographic – mid to late 30 year olds – all with the same directive “You need to use eye cream.
+But that meme proliferated, and multiplied, as memes are known to do – soon I saw it a half dozen times on Facebook, sometimes with only one pair of jeans, sometimes with a pair of early 90s style sandals, all targeting women in my age demographic – mid to late 30 year olds – all with the same directive “You need to use eye wrinkle creams.
 Buy it from me!”

 But you know what I hear most often from my MLM consultant friends whenever someone speaks out against the direct sales business model?